The Inaugural Ultra-SLP Conference

 Getting to Ultra-SLP

-Shuttle buses: UC operates shuttle buses to different locations on campus.
-The Innovation District Shuttle will travel from main campus hub (“Campus Green”) to 1819 Innovation Hub conference location.
+UC operates shuttle buses to different locations on campus.
+The Innovation District Shuttle will travel from the main campus hub (“Campus Green”) to the 1819 Innovation Hub conference location.
 The Northeast Route and COM Connector will travel from the Health Sciences Building to the main campus hub (“Campus Green”).
-For more details, see UC Shuttle Buses.
+For more details, see Shuttle Services.

 • Address: 2900 Reading Road, Cincinnati, Ohio 45206

-• Freeparking is available for attendees in the “Main Lot” and the “Winslow Lot.” downloadable map here.
+• Free parking is available for attendees in the “Main Lot” and the “Winslow Lot.”

 • Address: 3225 Eden Avenue, Cincinnati, Ohio 45267

-Hotel Walking time from hotel to conference locations Driving time from hotel to conference locations
+Hotel Walking time from the hotel to the conference locations Driving time from the hotel to the conference locations

 Hampton Inn and Suites 1819 IH: 22 minutes HSB: 11 minutes 1819 IH: 6 minutes HSB: 4 minutes